Active Substance: anagrelide

 How is Xagrid used?

-Treatment with Xagrid should only be started by a doctor who has experience in the treatment of essential thrombocythaemia.
+Xagrid can only be obtained with a prescription.
+Treatment should only be started by a doctor who has experience in the treatment of essential thrombocythaemia.

-The recommended starting dose of Xagrid is one capsule twice a day.
-After a week, the dose is increased every week by one capsule a day, until the patient achieves a platelet count below 600 million platelets per millilitre, and ideally between 150 and 400 million/ml (the level usually seen in healthy people).
-Results are normally seen within two or three weeks of starting treatment.
+Xagrid is available as capsules (0.5 mg).
+The recommended starting dose is 1 capsule twice a day.
+After a week, the dose is increased every week by 1 capsule a day, until the patient achieves a platelet count below 600 million platelets per millilitre, and ideally between 150 and 400 million/ml (the level usually seen in healthy people).
+Results are normally seen within 2 or 3 weeks of starting treatment.

-The maximum recommended dose of Xagrid is five capsules at a time.
+The maximum recommended dose of Xagrid is 5 capsules at a time.
 Doses of up to 20 capsules a day were used during the development and testing of the medicine.

 How does Xagrid work?